Keyboardly-App/keyboardly-dev/doc/Glossary.md

 ## InputConnection
-The InputConnection interface is the communication channel from an InputMethod back to the application that is receiving its input.
+The InputConnection interface is the communication channel from an InputMethod back to the application that receives its input.
 It is used to perform such things as reading text around the cursor, committing text to the text box, and sending raw key events to the application.
 See [detail](https://developer.android.com/reference/android/view/inputmethod/InputConnection).

-InputConnection also possible to commit an image, if the input app support to receive it.
+InputConnection can also commit an image if the input target supports receiving it.
 See [detail](https://developer.android.com/reference/android/view/inputmethod/InputConnection#commitContent(android.view.inputmethod.InputContentInfo,%20int,%20android.os.Bundle)).

 ## Keyboard Action View
-Keyboard Action View is base class for view of add on that will show on keyboard.
+Keyboard Action View is the base class for a view of the add-on that will show on the keyboard.
 The default parameter is `Keyboard Dependency`.
-This class is where the feature add on started and showed by user.
+This class is where the feature add-on started and is shown by the user.
 See detail [KeyboardActionView](/libraries/actionview/src/main/java/app/keyboardly/lib/KeyboardActionView.kt)
 <p align="center">
     <img src="assets/actionview-sample.png" width="250" alt="sample action view">
 </p>

 ### Keyboard Action View Flow
-A keyboard action view have simple flow that should be understand.
+A keyboard action view has a simple flow that should be understood.
 See diagram below:
 <p align="center">
     <img src="assets/keyboard-action-view-flow.png" width="250">
 </p>